wustlcse237sp20/project-studentmanagementtool/README.md

   * We still want to create an activity tracker, some sort of scheduler, and a stats page.
 We also need to add the tools that we created to the User Interface, so that our page can be a Toolbox like we intended.

 * Is there anything that you implemented but doesn't currently work?
   * Our interface is not complete yet, but we will be working on it.
-We need to work on wrapping for the news headlines, a refresh button for the news headlines, and we also need to add GUI components for our other tools.
+We need to work on wrapping for the news headlines, a refresh button for the news headlines, and we also need to add GUI components for our other tools, including the GPA calculator.

 * What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
   * To run the GPA calculator, in the src folder of our project, run the command 'java GPACalculator.java' and the program will run.